-- 4.3.10 The EIB/BNP longevity bond has some attractive features: - (i) Its cash flows are designed to help pension plans hedge their exposure to longevity risk.
-To be more precise, they provide an ideal hedge against a notional annuity provider who is committed to providing level annuity payments to the reference population over a horizon of 25 years. - (ii) The survivor index S(t) is calculated with reference to crude death rates published by the ONS.
+4.3.10 The EIB/BNP longevity bond has some attractive features:

+- (1) Its cash flows are designed to help pension plans hedge their exposure to longevity risk.
+To be more precise, they provide an ideal hedge against a notional annuity provider which is committed to providing level annuity payments to the reference population over a horizon of 25 years. - (2) The survivor index S(t) is calculated with reference to crude death rates published by the ONS.
 These death rates are a reliable and easily obtainable public source.
 This helps reassure investors that they would have full access to the data and would not lose out as a result of insurance companies manipulating their reported death rates.
-The use of crude death rates also avoids arguments over smoothing methodologies. - (iii) Trends in national mortality should provide a reasonable match for trends in annuitants' mortality, and thus help to reduce basis risk in an annuity book that might be hedged by an investment in the longevity bond. - 4.3.11 As noted earlier in ¶4.3.1, the EIB/BNP longevity bond was only partially subscribed and was later withdrawn for redesign.
-There seem to be a number of reasons for its slow take up and perhaps lessons can be learned for future contract design: - (i) It is likely that a bond with a 25 year horizon provides a less effective hedge than a bond with a longer horizon.
-(Evidence to this effect is provided by Dowd, Cairns & Blake, 2005.)
+The use of crude death rates also avoids arguments over smoothing methodologies. - (3) Trends in national mortality should provide a reasonable match for trends in annuitants' mortality, and thus help to reduce basis risk in an annuity book which might be hedged by an investment in the longevity bond.

+4.3.11 As noted in \P 4.3.1, the EIB/BNP longevity bond was only partially subscribed, and was later withdrawn for redesign.
+There seems to be a number of reasons for its slow take up, and perhaps lessons can be learned for future contract design:

+- (1) It is likely that a bond with a 25-year horizon provides a less effective hedge than a bond with a longer horizon.
+(Evidence to this effect is provided by Dowd et al., 2006b.)
 Similarly, the bond might prove to be a less effective hedge for pension liabilities linked to different age cohorts or to females.
-This means that the EIB bond might not be a particularly effective hedge for the kind of annuity book for which it was designed, and this consideration might have discouraged annuity providers from investing in it. - (ii) The amount of capital required is high relative to the reduction in risk exposure.
-This makes the BNP bond capital-expensive as a risk management tool. - (iii) The degree of model and parameter risk is quite high for a bond of this duration (see, for example, Cairns, Blake & Dowd, 2005a), and this degree of uncertainty might make potential investors and issuers uncomfortable.
-Thus, even if the bond provides a perfect hedge, there will be uncertainty over what the right price to pay or charge should be. - (iv) Potential hedgers might feel that the level of basis risk is too high relative to the price being charged.
-For example, basis risk can arise because annuitants are likely to experience more rapid mortality
+This means that the EIB bond might not be a particularly effective hedge for the kind of annuity book for which it was designed, and this consideration might have discouraged annuity providers from investing in it. - (2) The amount of capital required is high relative to the reduction in risk exposure.
+This makes the BNP bond capital expensive as a risk management tool. - (3) The degree of model and parameter risk is quite high for a bond of this duration (see, for example, Cairns et al., 2006a), and this degree of uncertainty might make potential investors and issuers uncomfortable.
+Thus, even if the bond provides a perfect hedge, there will be uncertainty over what the right price to pay or charge should be. - (4) Potential hedgers might feel that the level of basis risk is too high relative to the price being charged.
+For example, basis risk can arise because annuitants are likely to experience more rapid mortality improvements than is reflected in the population wide index on which the payments are determined.
+Basis risk can also arise because the longevity bond specifies level annuity payments, whereas most realworld pension schemes allow for escalating (i.e. inflation-linked) payments.
+A further cause for basis risk is inaccuracy in the estimates of the number of deaths (e.g. people dying while on holiday, slow notification of pensioner death) or in the number exposed to risk (e.g. the number exposed to risk is based on population projections from the last census date), or a failure to ensure that these correspond.